splaisan/GenomicConsensus/doc/HowToQuiver.rst

-How-to install and use Quiver
+How to install and use Quiver
 =============================

+*Note: please install this software on an isolated machine that does not have SMRTanalysis installed.
+Older versions of SMRTanalysis pollute the ``PYTHONPATH``, which has the undesirable effect of overriding ``virtualenv``-installed modules.*

 Background
 ----------